- First, click on a manuscript that interests you.

-You will be taken to a page that displays the manuscript’s individual pages.
-Click on a document page labeled “Not Started.”
+- You will be taken to a display of the manuscript’s individual pages.
+Select a page labeled “Not Started.”

-The page will appear in a viewer, with a text box below.
+- The page image will appear in a viewer, with a text box below.
 You can use the tools in the upper left corner of the viewer to zoom in and out and to move the document page around.
-If you can’t make out the words, just zoom in until you can.

-Keep in mind that any user can build upon another user’s work by adding to or editing an incomplete transcription.
-To do so, click on a page labeled “Needs Review” and then just follow the instructions above.
+- Keep in mind that any user can build upon another user’s work by adding to or editing an incomplete transcription.

-Optional: Create an AccountThough it's not required, users are encouraged to create accounts, which will enable users to track their own progress and gather updates on recent revisions by other users, among other things.
+- Optional: Users are encouraged to create accounts, which will enable them to track their own progress and gather updates on recent revisions by other users.
 To create an account, navigate to a page image in any collection and click the 'Log In (optional)' button above the image.
 You'll be redirected to a new page that will allow you to create an account by following some simple steps.

 Transcription tipsSave your work - After completing any transcription, remember to hit the save button to ensure that your work is preserved.